codewithpandey/data-gegerator-for-ML/README.md

-# Data Generator for MAchine Learning Projects
+# Data Generator for Machine Learning Projects
 A program to create your own dataset for Machine Learning Projects.

 Just run the main.py file.
 And follow the instructions on the screen.